Include Heading on All pages

 This Links page provides you with a link to many other sites that may be of interest to those researching Saratoga County.
 If you find additional sites which are not already listed on this Saratoga County page and which offer substantial information to a wide audience seeking information on Saratoga County NY, please send an e-mail message to Pat Peck with the URL and name of the site so that a link may be made.
 Note: This list has been broken up into a number of basic categories but are still in no particular order!

 Remember!
-These links are not part of the Saratoga NYGENWEB site, and some do not have a link back to this page or the home page.
+These links are to pages which are not part of the Saratoga NYGENWEB site, and some do not have a link back to this page or the home page.
 Use your Back Button to return to Saratoga NYGENWEB!!

 Saratoga County Places On Line